 Spring Foundation is a non-profit organization founded by a group of passionate students in 2011 at UC Berkeley.
-Holding on to our core values ‘Family, Passion, Promise and Empowerment’, we dedicate ourselves to improving the living standards and education accessibilities of underprivileged, orphaned children in rural China.
-Through fundraisers, on-campus projects and summer visits to our sponsored children, we empower them with knowledge, trust and confidence to have a bright future.
+Holding on to our core values ‘Family, Passion, Promise, and Empowerment’, we dedicate ourselves to improving the living standards and education accessibilities of underprivileged children in rural China.
+Through fundraisers, on-campus projects and summer visits, we empower them with knowledge, trust, and confidence to have a brighter future.

 In Fall 2011, 6 passionate students from diverse backgrounds met up to discuss how to make a difference during their short 4-year study at Berkeley.
-They were students in Economics, in Computer Science, in Business Administration and other majors, but they all shared a keen concern for the underprivileged children in rural China.
-Through research and heated debate on how to best leverage our limited resources, Spring Foundation was conceived as, and still is today, the only student organization in Berkeley dedicated to supporting left-behind, orphaned children in rural China.
+They had different academic interests, but they all shared a heartfelt concern for the underprivileged children in rural China.
+Through research and heated debate on how to best leverage our limited resources, Spring Foundation is the only student organization in Berkeley dedicated to supporting underprivileged children in rural China.

 Over the years, we have grown into a larger organization with a size of about 25 active members and an alumni network of 98.
 Our members come from diverse academic disciplines and cultural backgrounds.
 We share the deep conviction that we should use our knowledge and platform to serve children who cannot voice for themselves.

-We try to create a sense of belonging and build a cordial home for every member.
-We support each other in work, in study, and in personal life.
+We create a sense of belonging and build a home for every member.
+We support each other in work, study, and personal life.

-We make and value the promise of shouldering social responsibility and helping children in need.
+We value our promise of shouldering social responsibilities and helping children in need.

-When we help the children, they also help us improve and gain new skills.
-Philanthropy is mutual assistance instead of salvation for others.
-We grow and thrive with the children together.
+When we help the children, they also help us improve.
+Philanthropy is mutual.
+We grow and thrive with the children.

 Spring Foundation has a flat structure in which there are only presidents and general members.
 Besides the Finance Team and Internal Team, there are no fixed committee.
 Each member can join different project teams and take on leaderships.